 When he was released from San Quentin on New Year’s Day, 1888, he vowed to give up his life of crime.

 “He declared that he had robbed his last stage, and that when he got out he would lead an honest life.
-He has been a model prisoner, giving no trouble to the officers.
-He has worked during the greater part of his imprisonment in the drug department of the prison, and he has become an expert chemist,” reported newspapers at the time.
+A model prisoner, giving no trouble to the officers, he has worked during the greater part of his imprisonment in the drug department of the prison, becoming an expert chemist,” reported newspapers at the time.

 According to the Calaveras Heritage Council, when he stepped out of the gates of San Quentin, he was swarmed by reporters.

 “He had visibly aged, his eyesight was failing, and he had gone deaf in one ear.
 Reporters swarmed around him when he was released and asked if he was going to rob any more stagecoaches.
 ‘No, gentlemen,’ he smilingly replied; ‘I’m through with crime.’
 Another reporter asked if he would write more poetry.
 Boles laughed and said, ‘Now, didn’t you hear me say that I am through with crime?'”